Emtricitabine (By mouth)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- Store the capsules in a closed container at room temperature, away from heat, moisture, and direct light.
+- Capsules: Store in a closed container at room temperature, away from heat, moisture, and direct light.

-- It is best to store the oral liquid in a refrigerator.
+- Oral liquid: Store in a refrigerator.
 Do not freeze.
-If you must keep the liquid at room temperature, throw away any unused liquid after 3 months.
+If you must keep the oral liquid at room temperature, throw away any unused liquid after 3 months.

 Drugs and Foods to Avoid: